Sanok: Modern period

+As early at the 17th century, an important trade route went across Sanok connecting the interior of Hungary with Poland through the Łupków Pass.
+As a result of the First Partition of Poland (Treaty of St-Petersburg dated 5 July 1772), Sanok was annexed by the Austrian Habsburg monarchy.
+At that time, Sanok and the surrounding region (including west and east of Subcarpathian Voivodship) became known as the Galicia province, within the Habsburg Kingdom of Galicia and Lodomeria.

 In the mid-18th century, 47.7% of the town's population was Roman Catholic (Polish), 36.4% Jewish, and 14.7% Greek Catholic (Ruthenian).
 The Galician peasant revolt took place in the region during the revolutions of 1848.